codemucker/govhack_2025/docs/overview.md

-# AU Red Tape Navigator - Overview
+# LegalEase - Overview

 ## Executive Summary

-The AU Red Tape Navigator is an AI-powered platform that simplifies navigation of Australia's complex regulatory landscape across local, state, and federal jurisdictions.
+The LegalEase is an AI-powered platform that simplifies navigation of Australia's complex regulatory landscape across local, state, and federal jurisdictions.
 By processing plain-English queries, the system intelligently identifies applicable regulations, routes users to relevant authorities, and provides actionable compliance pathways with direct links to official resources.

 ## The Problem